Associate Dean of Fine Arts and Professor of Ceramics

 In 1995, Jeannie received a BFA from the Kansas City Art Institute, and in 2000, an MFA from Louisiana State University, Baton Rouge.
 She has held solo exhibitions in Taiwan, Houston, TX, Grand Rapids, MI, Utica, NY, Kansas City, MO, and Fayetteville, AR.
 She has participated in many national group exhibitions including shows in conjunction with the National Council for the Education of Ceramic Arts from 2007-2013.
 Jeannie also organized and hosted the 2008 Crafting Content symposium and accompanying exhibition.
 In the fall of 2009, she was a Resident Visiting Artist at the Graduate Institute of Applied Arts, Tainan National University of The Arts in Tainan, Taiwan.
 Jeannie is currently Chair of the Department of Art while also teaching courses in the Ceramics area.

-Assistant Professor of Ceramics and Ceramics Area Coordinator
+Associate Professor of Ceramics

 Mathew McConnell holds an MFA from the University of Colorado—Boulder in 2009, and a BFA from Valdosta State University in Georgia in 2004.
 He has been profiled in many publications, including Ceramics Art and Perception, New Ceramics, and Ceramics Monthly.
 In 2012, Mathew was granted an “Emerging Artist” award from the National Council on Education in Ceramic Art.
 He has also been a resident at the Archie Bray Foundation, where he was awarded the Lilian Fellowship in 2011 and the Sage Scholarship in 2007.
 In 2010, Mathew was the Artist in Residence and Guest Lecturer of Contemporary Craft at Unitec in Auckland, New Zealand.
 In 2016, he presented a solo exhibition, More Possibilities for Distance and Mass, at Greenwich House Pottery.
+Critic and historian, Garth Clark, called the show "a new benchmark for himself, the field and the genre."

 Instructor, Ceramics and Foundations